Four Women. One War

 Four Women.
 One War.

-The display, ‘Four Women.
-One War.’ will be open in the Saloon at Coughton.
-You will not need a timed ticket to visit this display.
-If you intend visiting the rest of the house you will need a timed ticket.
-Please pick up one from Visitor Reception on your way in.
+The display is on the ground floor and you will not need a timed ticket to visit it.
+If you would like to visit the upper floors of the house you will need a timed ticket; please pick up one from Visitor Reception on your way in.